 Something has changed since the first olfactory turn.
 And that is the addition of actual sensory sources.
 I call this the second, or olfactory olfactory turn, because it actually involves the senses, instead of just texts on the senses.
 Teachers are now actually bringing scents into the classroom, and not just as entertainment or illustrations, but as extra strings of information.

-Many contemporary scholars, such as cultural historians Holly Dugan, Inger Leemans, claim that using our sense of smell has broadened their visual gaze and that of their students.
+Many contemporary scholars, such as cultural historians Holly Dugan and Inger Leemans, claim that using the sense of smell has broadened their gaze and that of their students.
 My own practice as a sensory historian made me realise that smelling even facilitates detecting and better understanding olfactory textual expressions.
 Smell is no longer something merely studied in textbooks.
 Sensing and smelling has become a tool to gather serious information.

 Tim Verlaan for example, who set up the course ‘Urban Culture’, taught at Vrije Universiteit Amsterdam, explains why the senses are important in the education of art history and architecture students:

 “In the study of public space, traditionally most attention goes out to visual aspects.
 However, other senses play an equally important role.
 I invited sensory specialists from the humanities to teach students how to experience and interpret their daily living environment with their ears and noses, instead of just through their eyes”